michabbb/sdk-ebay-rest-account/docs/Api/PaymentsProgramApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$marketplaceId = 'marketplaceId_example'; // string | This path parameter specifies the eBay marketplace of the payment program for which you want to retrieve the seller's status.
+$marketplaceId = 'marketplaceId_example'; // string | This path parameter specifies the eBay marketplace of the payments program for which you want to retrieve the seller's status.
 $paymentsProgramType = 'paymentsProgramType_example'; // string | This path parameter specifies the payments program whose status is returned by the call.
-Currently the only supported payments program is EBAY_PAYMENTS.
-For details on the program, see Payments Terms of Use.

 try {
     $result = $apiInstance->getPaymentsProgram($marketplaceId, $paymentsProgramType);